pavelkushtia/DataEngineering/setup_guide/13_gpu_ml_setup.md

 # In Spark shell, run these verification commands:
 sc.getConf.get("spark.master")  // Should show: spark://192.168.1.184:7077
-sc.statusTracker.getExecutorInfos.length  // Should show number of executors sc.resources  // Should show available driver resources (may be empty)
+sc.statusTracker.getExecutorInfos().length  // Should show number of executors sc.resources  // Should show available driver resources (may be empty)

 # Test RDD distribution across workers